Test-More/Test2-Harness/README.md

 ### STOPPING

-Stopping a persistent runner is easy
+Stopping a persistent runner is easy.

     $ yath stop